-When I was first diagnosed with fibromyalgia and chronic pain, there were many options I could make for healing.
-With so many avenues to take for relieving symptoms, often times a single one is not enough.
-Using a combination of methods is the best choice.
-Whether it’s the fibro diet with prescriptions, or natural remedies with alternative, finding the effective combo is essential for your body.
-My personal choice for easing my body pains and other discomforts is a combination of natural remedies and physical ways.
-For details, here is my natural remedy regiment for chronic pain.
+When I was first diagnosed with fibromyalgia and chronic pain, there were many options for healing.
+Often times a single option is not enough, and using a combination of options is best.
+My personal choice for easing fibromyalgia symptoms are natural remedies which include a variety of options.
+Here is my natural remedy plan for chronic pain.

-Disclosure: I get commissions for purchases made through links in this post, but these are products I recommend and have verified and/or used.A natural remedy regiment for #chronicpain & #fibromyalgia #naturalremedies Click To Tweet
+Disclosure: I get commissions for purchases made through links in this post, but these are products I recommend and have verified and/or used.A natural remedy plan for #chronicpain and #fibromyalgia #chargie #spoonie #naturalremedies Click To Tweet

 When I started integrating essential oils into my daily remedy plan, I immediately noticed a difference in my pain.
 The oils support my body in various ways, and are beneficial in many ways as well.
 There are many to choose from, and knowing how to use them is important.
 Visit the Essential Oils page to answer the basic questions about essential oils or send me your questions, and I’ll be happy to help!

 Avoiding certain foods and stick to a Fibro Diet

 The reason I avoid sweets, high starches, tomatoes, and greasy foods is because they aggravate fibromyalgia and chronic pain.
 Dairy, beans, and caffeine aggravates IBS (irritable bowel syndrome) which many living with fibromyalgia suffer from.
 Read more about the Fibro Diet here.

 Frozen Fibro Beverages